needle-mirror/com.unity.xr.openxr/Documentation~/project-configuration.md

 The best choice can depend on the platform and specific target devices.
 Depth can significantly reduce judder and other XR rendering artifacts, especially with mixed reality (MR) content that combines rendered graphics with real-world video.
 The 16-bit option uses less bandwidth to transfer data between the CPU and GPU, which can improve rendering performance and battery life on mobile-type devices.
 However, the 24-bit option can minimize sorting issues and "z-fighting".

-A reasonable rule of thumb to use when choosing a setting is:
+A reasonable guide to use when choosing a setting is:

 * use 24-bit depth on PC XR devices
 * use 16-bit depth for battery powered XR devices -- unless judder or sorting issues occur